jasonmccreary/blog-posts/2012-03-23-install-configure-awstats-amazon-ec2.md

     ScriptAlias /awstats/ "/var/www/awstats/wwwroot/cgi-bin/"

-AWStats didn&rsquo;t 404.
+AWStats didn't 404.
 But there was no data.
 AWStats has an updater you need to run for each of your sites.

     sudo /var/www/awstats/wwwroot/cgi-bin/awstats.pl -update -config=ec2test

 ## Automating AWStats Updates

 If you only have one site putting the above in cron is no big deal.
-But if you have multiple sites with multiple configurations, that&rsquo;s another story.
-There&rsquo;s a maintenance overhead for making the conf file and then adding the command to cron.
+But if you have multiple sites with multiple configurations, that's another story.
+There's a maintenance overhead for making the conf file and then adding the command to cron.

 I found a shell script that does all this for you.
 Essentially, it examines your site logs and ensure that an AWStats configuration exists.
 Under the assumption if a site has an access log you want AWStats for it.
 It then runs the AWStats updater for that configuration.